lirishatayal/lirishatayal/README.md

 -  Hi,I am Lirisha Tayal 👋
 - 📚 I’m currently in fourth year pursuing Btech from Bharati Vidyapeeth College Of Engineering.
-- 👀 I'm a Web Developer working remotely from New Delhi, India
+- 👀 I'm currently working at Z1 Tech as a Technical Product Support, Gurguram
-- ⚙️ I daily work on:html5,css3,Media Queries
+- ⚙️ I daily work on:Html5,Css3,Media Queries,Javascript,React
-- 🖊️I am looking to collaborate on projects related to webdevelopmet.
+- 🖊️I am looking to collaborate on projects related to FrontendDevelopmet.
 - 📫 You Can reach me at tayallirisha@gmail.com
 - 💫 Fun Fact:I also work as a freelancer Graphic Designer.